 Back in 2005, a small group of passionate wrestlers had a vision centered around the idea that if the lessons learned on the wrestling mat-- a strong work ethic, grit, perseverance, self-reliance, humility-- are applied to other areas of life, then so much more can be achieved in a lifetime.
 With humble beginnings that included a combined total of 26 programs in both high school and middle school, we at Beat the Streets are proud of the efforts that all of our supporters have provided to lead BTSNY to where it is today.

 The Annual Impact Reports listed below provide context and perspective to the work we've done, are doing, and will look to do in the future.

 The work of Beat the Streets would not be possible without the generosity of our supporters.
-We extend infinite thanks to our foundation, corporate, and individual donors, who help us in our mission to encourage and inspire the young people of New York City through the sport of amateur wrestling.
-Listed below are the names of all those who gave during each of the fiscal years tabbed below.
+We extend our thanks to our foundation, corporate, and individual donors, who help us in our mission to encourage and inspire the young people of New York City through the sport of amateur wrestling.

 Youth Program Coaches

 Beat the Streets is always looking for part-time and volunteer coaches for our youth program.
 Teams are located throughout the city and opportunities vary in season and scope.

 If you have a wrestling background and are available to help during after-school and/or evening hours, please let us know when and where you are available and send a resume to Penn Gottfried (firstname.lastname@example.org).